 The BigBooks of LivelyLatin have the honor of being chosen as one of the 101 Top Picks for Homeschool Curriculum by Cathy Duffy, homeschool pioneer and curriculum expert.

 She says: In my opinion LivelyLatin lives up to its name.
 Even though the methodology is quite traditional, the mix of multi-sensory learning methods and the use of stories, games, and art should be more appealing to most students than most other options trying to cover comparable material.

-Susan Wise Bauer and Jesse Wise, authors of The Well-Trained Mind, Third Edition, the beloved manual of the classical homeschool movement, also recommend The BigBooks of LivelyLatin for beginning Latin instruction.
+Susan Wise Bauer and Jesse Wise, authors of The Well-Trained Mind, Third Edition, the beloved manual of the classical homeschool movement, also recommends The BigBooks of LivelyLatin for beginning Latin instruction.